-This kimchi tofu soup combines a savory miso-flavored broth, spicy kimchi and firm tofu to create a delicious soup that simmers with Eastern flavors.
-Serve this vegan soup on cool autumn and winter days with crusty bread for a comfort-food fix.
+This Korean kimchi tofu soup combines a savory miso-flavored broth, spicy kimchi and firm tofu to create a delicious soup that simmers with Eastern flavors.
+It takes about 30 minutes to prepare, most of which is marinating time for the tofu.

 Ingredients